 2) Limited Visibility and Control

 Traditional tools cannot track performance across remote devices.
-Leaders lack clarity about how machine learning on the edge models behave across distributed operations.
+Leaders lack clarity on how edge based machine learning models behave across distributed operations.

 3) Heightened Security Exposure